ash-au/ai-learning/Readme.md

 # AI Learning with focus on Gen AI

 This document attempts to create a curated list of article, blogs, coursed to go through to learn Gen AI.
-I will attempt to

-## 1. Learn about attention mechanism
+## 1. Attention Mechanism

 An Attention Mechanism is a machine learning technique that allows models to focus on relevant part of input data to improve performance.
 It work by assigning weights to different elements of data, based on how relevant they are to the task at hand.
 Attention mechanism are particularly useful in tasks that require context, such as Machine tranlation, Text summarization, Question answering, and Image Recognition.

 1. Break down the input: The model breaks down the input into smaller pieces, such as indvidual words.
 2. Pick out important bits: The model compares each piece to a query or question to determine which pieces are most important